Is the CDC Canceling Cruises? We Answer This and Other Omicron Cruising Myths

 Yes, cases of COVID-19 have been found aboard ships around the world as omicron has spread.
 Data released by Royal Caribbean shows that the line's entire COVID-19 caseload since restarting operations in June 2021 has represented a positivity rate of 0.162 percent, or 1,745 people out of a total of 1.1 million passengers.

-Conversely, the state of Florida had reported 298,455 new cases of COVID-19 for the week between December 24 and 30, 2021 alone, and a positivity rate approaching 30 percent.
+For comparison, the state of Florida had reported 298,455 new cases of COVID-19 for the week between December 24 and 30, 2021, alone, and a positivity rate approaching 30 percent.

 What Have Cruise Lines Done in Response to Omicron?